-In common with many charitable organizations, the Society derives revenue from donations, the completeness of which is not susceptible to audit procedures.
-Accordingly, our verification of these revenues was limited to the amounts recorded in the records of the Society and we were not able to determine whether adjustments might be necessary to donation revenue and excess (deficiency) of revenue over expenses for the years ending March 31, 2021 and March 31, 2020, current assets as at March 31, 2021 and 2020 and net assets as at March 31, 2020 and March 31, 2021.
-Our audit opinion on the financial statements for the year ended March 31, 2020 was also modified accordingly because of the possible effects of this limitation in scope.
+In common with many Not-for-Profit organizations, the Society derives revenue from donation activities, the completeness of which is not susceptible to satisfactory audit verification.
+Accordingly, verification of these revenues was limited to the amounts recorded in the records of the Society.
+Therefore, we were not able to determine whether any adjustments might be necessary to donation revenue, excess of revenues over expenses, and cash flows from operations for the year ended March 31, 2022, current assets as at March 31, 2022, and net assets as at March 31, 2022.
+Our audit opinion on the financial statements for the year ended March 31, 2022 was modified accordingly because of the possible effects of this limitation in scope.